infinum/frontend-handbook/React/Testing best practices.md

 export default UserPage;
 ```

 In this page example we should test all three states of the page component.
-To do that we should mock `<ErrorPage>`, `<LoadingPage>` and `<UserTemplate>` and check if it's rendered based on fetcher response.
+To do that we should mock `<ErrorPage>`, `<LoadingPage>` and `<UserTemplate>` and check if it's rendered based on the fetcher response.

 Test example: